 This may be true!

-On a morning hike to Black Mountain, our site sits amid a forest of Saguaro with the tailings of the old Cornelia Copper mine in the background.
+Our site sits amid a forest of Saguaro with the tailings of the old Cornelia Copper mine in the background.
+On a morning hike to Black Mountain our surroundings are pictured:

 The multiple personalities of Saguaro.